 The University of Washington light rail station is located next to Husky Stadium.
 For schedules, visit the Sound Transit Link light rail website.
 The Burke Museum is a 20-minute walk through campus or a short bus ride on route 43 or 44.

 Parking in another lot on campus?
-Stop by the north University of Washington (UW) parking gatehouse near the corner of NE 45th St and 17th Ave NE/Memorial Way NE to ask if parking is available near the Burke.
-The closest lots to the Burke are: N4, C1-C6 Central Plaza Garage (entrance off of 15th Ave NE), N28 (Monday – Friday only).
-Pay station parking for visitors is available on the Padelford garage levels N20 and N21.
+Stop by the north University of Washington (UW) parking gatehouse near the corner of NE 45th St and 17th Ave NE/Memorial Way NE to ask what parking is available near the Burke.
+The next closest visitor lots are C1-C6 Central Plaza Garage (entrance at 15th Ave NE and NE 41st St), N28 (Monday–Friday only) and Padelford Garage.

 UW Parking Rates:

-$6 flat fee on Saturdays until noon, except C1-C6 Central Plaza Garage, where the flat fee is $12
+- $6 flat fee on Saturdays until 12 pm, except C1-C6 Central Plaza Garage, where the flat fee is $12

 There are several public pay-to-park lots within a few blocks of the Burke.
 City of Seattle street parking available near the Burke with parking limits between two and four hours.
-The closest street parking is found along 15th Ave.
-NE, 16th Ave.
-NE and 17th Ave NE.
+The closest street parking is found along 15th Ave NE, 16th Ave NE and 17th Ave NE.
 View a map of nearby parking options.

 Accessible parking is available in all UW parking lots.
-The closest accessible spaces to the Burke are in UW lots N1 and N4.
+The closest accessible spaces are in UW lot N1 adjacent to the Burke Museum.
 Visit the UW Transportation website for more information.

 The Burke Museum stands on the lands of the Coast Salish Peoples, whose ancestors resided here since time immemorial.
 Many Indigenous peoples thrive in this place—alive and strong.